remy-guillermin/WACCM-Analysis/Scripts/Description.md

 It is important to note that currently this script only supports one hour or half an hour time bin, but this is not really a problem as Hp30 index come with a 30 minutes time interval aswell as the model that predicts for the next 30 minutes.

+### DST.ipynb
+Because we can only find DST index values for one year, we need to regroup the three years into one file, this can be done easily with the `panda` package.

+### Hp30.ipynb
+We need to do the same with Hp30 index, but we use the `json`package here.

+### SuperMAG_index.ipynb
+Last we do the same for the SuperMAG indexes (SME, SMU and SML).

-### Add_omni.ipynb
+### omni_index.ipynb

-Because we already created the global data files, we need to append the new index that we will use.
-First is the omni indexes, Interplanetary Magnetic Field (IMF) and Wind Speed (speed).
-We also want to add the wind speed one hour before the measurements (this is a good approximation of a long it takes to the wind to reach WACCM height).
+We need to do the same with omni indexes.

-### Add_supermag.ipynb
+### sort.ipynb

-We need to add also SuperMAG value, SML, SMU and SME, respectively maximum Westward strength, maximum Eastward strength and the difference between those two.
+This script shall be used first to sort all experiment data files into folder if this cannot be done by hand.

 ## Data Analysis